 In 1936 the 17th century Lady Chapel reredos was gilded and decorated to a design by

 Sir Ninian Comper.

 This 1940 view shows the rood screen and statues as raised by Sir Ninian Comper in 1931–1933, but the pulpit has not yet been raised and fitted with a canopy, and nor has the "Christ in Majesty" figure been installed over the chancel arch.

 Also in 2005 new dimmable lighting was installed.
-In 2004 the choir pews had been moved from the chancel to the Lady Chapel, and in 2006 the remaining old chairs were replaced with stackable benches which present a better appearance and accommodate more people.
+In 2004 the choir pews were moved from the chancel to the Lady Chapel, and in 2006 the old chairs were replaced with stackable benches which present a better appearance and accommodate more people.

 In March 2012 the pipe organ was dismantled and taken to Willis's factory near Liverpool for rebuilding.
 The refurbished organ, though incomplete, was first played in public worship at solemn evensong on 26 January 2014.

 On 26 January 2014 the Rector, Fr John Thewlis, was made an Honorary Canon of Southwark Cathedral.
 Fr John is second from right in this picture, alongside five other new Canons and Rt Revd Christopher Chessun, Bishop of Southwark, and Very Revd Andrew Nunn, Dean of the cathedral.